-This planet is about 40 percent larger than Earth and orbits a star much cooler than our sun.
+This planet is about 40 percent larger than Earth and orbits a star much cooler than our sun, according to NASA.
 Its 267-day orbit, however, puts Kepler-62f squarely within the habitable zone.
 While Kepler-62 orbits closer to its red dwarf star than Earth does to the sun, the star produces much less light.

 This planet is at most 10 percent larger than Earth, and it also appears to reside in the habitable zone of its star, though on the zone's outer edge; Kepler-186f receives just one-third of the energy from its star that Earth gets from the sun.